How it works

 Am I able to use the scenarios multiple times?

 Absolutely!
 Once you purchase access to the online Scenario Simulator, you are free to take each scenario as many times as you like during your one year timeframe.

 Can I purchase just the manual or just the online scenarios?

 We do not sell the NCMHCE Study Supplement without the online scenarios.
 The online scenarios are meant to be used together with the Study Supplement.
 Dr. Arthur feels both are needed to properly prepare for the licensure exam.

 What do I do to get my money back for not passing?

-To receive your pass guarantee refund, forward the Study Supplement along with a copy of your exam results within 90 days of taking your exam to our office: Career Training Concepts, Inc., ATTN: Deb Storm, 3640 Hewatt Court, Snellville, GA 30039.
-Once we receive your package, we will refund the cost of the study materials to you.
-Please make sure to include your mailing address where you would like your check mailed.
+To receive your pass guarantee refund, forward the Study Supplement (if you have a hard copy binder) along with a copy of your exam results within 90 days of taking your exam to our office: Career Training Concepts, Inc., 3640 Hewatt Court, Snellville, GA 30039.
+Once received, we will refund the cost of the study materials to you.

 What is considered a passing score on the scenarios?